-Financial Statement Date: То: JPMorgan Chase Bank, N.A., as Administrative Agent Ladies and d Gentlemen: (each a " D Reference is made to that certain Credit Agreement, dated as of October [], 2015 (as amended, supplemented or otherwise modified from time to " Credit Agreement "), among Cabot Corporation, a Delaware corporation (the " Company "), certain of its Subsidiaries from time to time party thereto Designated Borrower " and together with the Company, the " Borrowers "), the Lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative e " Administrative Agent "), Swingline Lender and an Issuing Bank. as such, h The undersigned Financial Officer hereby certifies as of the date hereof that he/she is the of the Company, and that, e/she is authorized to execute and deliver this Certificate to the Administrative Agent on behalf of the Company, and that: [Use following paragraph 1 for fiscal year-end financial statements] , 1.
-[Attached hereto as Schedule 1 are the][The] year-end audited financial statements required by Section5.01(a) of the Agreement for the of the Company ended as of the Financial Statement Date set forth above, together with the report and opinion of an independent public accountant by such section [have been electronically delivered to the Administrative Agent pursuant to the terms of Section 5.01 of the Agreement].
-[Use following paragraph 1 for fiscal quarter-end financial statements] the Admi financial c 1.[Attached hereto as Schedule 1 are the][The] unaudited financial statements required by Section 5.01(b) of the Agreement for the fiscal quarter then elapsed portion of the fiscal year of the Company ended as of the Financial Statement Date set forth above [have been electronically delivered to nistrative Agent pursuant to the terms of Section 5.01 of the Agreement].
-Such financial statements fairly present in all material respects the condition and results of operations of the Company and its consolidated Subsidiaries on a consolidated basis in accordance with GAAP consistently subject to normal year-end audit adjustments and the absence of footnotes.
+Financial Statement Date: To: JPMorgan Chase Bank, N.A., as Administrative Agent Ladies and Gentlemen: Reference is made to that certain Credit Agreement, dated as of October [], 2015 (as amended, supplemented or otherwise modified from time to time, the " Credit Agreement "), among Cabot Corporation, a Delaware corporation (the " Company "), certain of its Subsidiaries from time to time party thereto (each a " Designated Borrower " and together with the Company, the " Borrowers "), the Lenders party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent (the " Administrative Agent "), Swingline Lender and an Issuing Bank.
+The undersigned Financial Officer hereby certifies as of the date hereof that he/she is the of the Company, and that, as such, he/she is authorized to execute and deliver this Certificate to the Administrative Agent on behalf of the Company, and that: [Use following paragraph 1 for fiscal year-end financial statements] 1.
+[Attached hereto as Schedule 1 are the][The] year-end audited financial statements required by Section 5.01(a) of the Agreement for the fiscal year of the Company ended as of the Financial Statement Date set forth above, together with the report and opinion of an independent public accountant required by such section [have been electronically delivered to the Administrative Agent pursuant to the terms of Section 5.01 of the Agreement].
+[Use following paragraph 1 for fiscal quarter-end financial statements] 1.[Attached hereto as Schedule 1 are the][The] unaudited financial statements required by Section 5.01(b) of the Agreement for the fiscal quarter and the then elapsed portion of the fiscal year of the Company ended as of the Financial Statement Date set forth above [have been electronically delivered to the Administrative Agent pursuant to the terms of Section 5.01 of the Agreement].
+Such financial statements fairly present in all material respects the financial condition and results of operations of the Company and its consolidated Subsidiaries on a consolidated basis in accordance with GAAP consistently applied, subject to normal year-end audit adjustments and the absence of footnotes.
 Exhibit E - Page 1